King dollar's reign faces challenges in 2019

 LONDON/NEW YORK (Reuters) - After an unexpected rally that carried the dollar to 18-month peaks and saw it end 2018 as investors’ top trade, the currency faces challenges in the coming year.

-They include an expensive valuation, a flagging equity boom, waning cash repatriation by U.S. companies, and the possibility that the U.S. Federal Reserve will not raise interest rates as many times as signaled.
+They include an expensive valuation, a flagging equity boom, waning cash repatriation by U.S. companies, and the possibility that the U.S. Federal Reserve will not raise interest rates as many times as signalled.

 Hence the prediction in a Reuters poll this month that the dollar will end 2019 around 5 percent below current levels..